 The remedies available to employees under the VVA have also expanded.
 Previous limitations imposed by the VHRA on an employee’s ability to recover damages are eradicated, and the new law permits recovery of compensatory and punitive damages, reasonable attorneys’ fees, and other equitable relief without any caps or limitations.
 Civil penalties may also be imposed.
 This is a radical change that ultimately will be tested by the courts.

 What does this mean for employers?
 For employers, this legislation creates a dramatically altered landscape because many larger employers were previously only subjected to and primarily concerned about federal anti-discrimination laws.
 When sued under the federal laws, employers have protections in the form of caps on compensatory damages and a federal forum with friendlier procedural defenses.
 Many federal employment discrimination cases are resolved prior to an actual trial on the merits through motions to dismiss or summary judgment proceedings.
 These defensive strategies will be stymied by this new wave of litigation, as Virginia state courts notoriously do not favor summary judgment.
 As such, this new legislation will undoubtedly usher in a new rubric of employment discrimination cases being litigated in Virginia state courts, and employees will likely flock to file in state court forums over federal.

 With these expansive changes, it is paramount that employers operate within the confines of the law and familiarize themselves and their employees with the new legislation.
 This legislation is one of several recent changes to Virginia’s employment laws, which we continue to monitor closely.
 These changes may require a review and revision of current company handbooks and policies concerning equal employment opportunity, anti-discrimination, and other similar policies.
 OFP’s attorneys are available to assist with these updates and to provide training and support to employers as the VVA and other new laws take effect.
-For more information, contact OFP Attorney Cameron Green at 703-218-2139.
+For more information, contact the OFP Corporate Law team.